raphaelpalacio/CS370Project/README.md

 # Link to Website
 https://cs-370-project-x41n.vercel.app/

+## How to Use Pomodoro+ as a Student

+1. When you first go to Pomodoro+, sign up and make an account!
+Navigate to the sign up button on the top right and click sign up with email and password
+3. After making an account, login and check out our Pomodoro page where you will find a timer, study sessions, and a to-do list
+4. When you are ready, download the chrome extention, block the websites that distract, and begin your study session!

 ## Description

 Welcome to Pomodoro+, a safe space where you can study using the versatile Pomodoro studying technique, join study groups, and install our chrome extension to block distracting websites on your computer to get the most out of your study session.

-## How to Use

-1. Login into our app using your own login creditions.
-2. After making an account, login and check out our Pomodoro page where you will find a timer, study sessions, and a to-do list
-3. When you are ready, download the chrome extention, block the websites that distract, and begin your study session!

-## Frontend Installation
+## Frontend and Chrome Installation

 To run a local copy of this project, follow the steps below depending on your operating system.